 A trip to Stanley Park is one of the best things to do in Vancouver as the sprawling park is full of fun attractions.
 If you’re planning on spending just one day in Vancouver, start at the park.

 Covering over 1,000 acres, Stanley Park has standard features such as walking trails, picnic areas, and an abundance of trees and plant life.
-It’s also home to Vancouver Aquarium, the Seawall, and several scenic destinations.
+It’s also home to Vancouver Aquarium, the Stanley Park Seawall, and several scenic destinations.

 Walk around the trendy neighbourhood of Granville Island

 To reach Granville Island, consider taking one of the mini tugboats that ferry people across False Creek.
 It’s also fun to walk around Granville Island Marina and the harbour area, checking out the expensive yachts and impressive sailboats.
-If you explore the surrounding streets, you’ll find a variety of boutiques and coffee shops to explore as well.
+If you explore the surrounding streets, you’ll find a variety of boutiques and coffee shops as well.

 Enjoy the fresh air in Queen Elizabeth Park